Peter R. de Vries

 Peter Rudolf de Vries (14 November 1956 – 15 July 2021) was a Dutch investigative journalist and crime reporter.
-His television program Peter R. de Vries, misdaadverslaggever (Crime Reporter; 1995−2012) covered high-profile cases and set a Dutch television viewing record.
+His television program Peter R. de Vries, misdaadverslaggever (Crime Reporter; 1995–2012) covered high-profile cases and set a Dutch television viewing record.
 For decades he was famous in the Netherlands for his works in unsolved crimes.
 He also became internationally renowned for his programme covering the disappearance of Natalee Holloway.
 In 2005, he founded his own political party which was disbanded soon after.

-On 6 July 2021, he was shot in the head after leaving the television studio of RTL Boulevard in Amsterdam where he had appeared as a guest.
-He was taken to a hospital in critical condition, where he died nine days later.
+On 6 July 2021, De Vries was shot in the head after leaving the television studio of RTL Boulevard in Amsterdam where he had appeared as a guest.
+He was taken to the VU University Medical Center in critical condition, where he died nine days later.

 Early life and career

 Peter Rudolf de Vries was born on 14 November 1956 in Aalsmeer in the Netherlands.
 He attended primary school in Amstelveen and secondary school in Amsterdam.
 From 1976 to 1977, he was conscripted into the Royal Netherlands Army, where he achieved the rank of sergeant.

-In 1978, de Vries became a journalist for the daily newspaper De Telegraaf in The Hague and later in Amsterdam.
+In 1978, De Vries became a journalist for the daily newspaper De Telegraaf in The Hague and later in Amsterdam.
 He gradually moved from general journalism to crime reporting by covering major criminal cases in the Netherlands.
 In 1987, he resigned from De Telegraaf and became chief editor of the weekly magazine Aktueel, which he transformed into a crime magazine.